Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST: Poisson Sampling and Cosmic Variance

 In this section, we continue to use our fiducial models calibrated to the $4 \la z \la 8$ measurements, as in section~\ref{sec:status}.
 However, because the expected redshift evolution of these models is generic to many models based on the rapidly evolving halo mass function, we take a step back and consider how some basic properties of the halo population evolve over this period.

 Starting in the top row, we show the predicted number of objects one expects to detect in a $10 \ \rm{arcmin}^2$ survey, of radial depth $\Delta z =1$, comparable to the first GLASS parallel field \citep[which uncovered one $z \sim 12-13$ candidate; ][]{Castellano2022,Naidu2022,Harikane2022} as a function of redshift.
 We generate 300 realizations of the halo population in each such volume, subject only to Poisson noise from the limited volume.
+We consider separately the effect of cosmic variance momentarily.

 We first focus solely on two halo properties: the halo mass $M_h$ (left panel) and mass accretion rate (center panel) (which also has an intrinsic variation in the model).
 In both panels, we have chosen the lower mass and accretion rate thresholds to yield (on average) $\sim 1$ galaxy at $z \sim 12$, as found in the observations.
 The larger threshold in each panel was chosen to highlight the behavior at even higher masses.
 Shaded regions indicate the variation in source counts at each redshift above a specified mass or MAR cut (gray and blue shaded regions) with 68\% (dark) and 95\% (light) probability.